 Depending on the model of the Advantage chiller, separate high and low limit switches could be used (as pictured) or high and low limit switches in a common housing.

 - Field adjustments of the low pressure limit switch are allowed when setpoint below 48°F are required.

 Typical use of refrigerant pressure limit switches on Advantage central chillers.

-The high and low pressure limit switches are connected to the refrigerant circuit, which is pressurized at all times.
+- The high and low pressure limit switches are connected to the refrigerant circuit, which is pressurized at all times.

-call the Advantage Sales Department at 317-887-0729.
+For more information about refrigerant limit switches call the Advantage Sales Department at 317-887-0729.